-Former Gleason Bulldog players from the last 20 years gathered to pay
+Former Gleason Bulldog players from the last 20 years gathered to pay tribute to Randy Frazier.

 Photo by Heather Phillips ~ Jackson Sun